-As of June 30, 2021, 12 projects are active, nine have been cancelled (primarily due to low ridership), 11 are suspended (or not initiated) due to the COVID-19 pandemic, and three have been completed.
-The services that were suspended (or not initiated) as a result of the COVID-19 pandemic is anticipated to restart in summer 2021 or later.
-On January 25, 2021, the Board approved changes to the Project V program guidelines to better support these key community services as they are reinitiated post-COVID-19.

-Staff continues to work with local agencies through letters of interest requests, workshops, Comprehensive Transportation Funding Program (CTFP) Guidelines revisions, calls, and cooperative agreement amendments to fine-tune this program and facilitate successful project implementation.
-For additional details and information on current program performance and service, see page 33.
+As of September 30, 2021, 15 projects are active, nine have been cancelled (primarily due to low ridership), eight are suspended (or not initiated) due to the COVID-19 pandemic, and three have been completed.
+Staff continues to work with local agencies through letters of interest requests, workshops, CTFP Guidelines revisions, calls, and cooperative agreement amendments to fine-tune this program and facilitate successful project implementation.
+For more details and information on current program performance and service, see page 33.